adrianrivadulla/FootNet/README.md

 # Citation
-If you use FootNet or this code base in your work, please cite
+If you use FootNet or this code base in your work, please cite:

 ```
 @inproceedings{FootNet...,